wendyverdonk93/docs/content/payment-methods/banks/dotpay/payment-flow.md

     - /payment-methods/dotpay/dotpay-how-does-it-work/
 ---

-The table below shows a successful Dotpay payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}